LEGO The Little Mermaid Royal Clamshell (43225)

 What it is

 Every so often LEGO makes a display piece that just looks different, and the Royal Clamshell is one of them.
 This is a big open scallop shell, about 32cm tall and 31cm wide, that cradles three scenes from The Little Mermaid inside its two halves.
 You get King Triton's throne rock, Ariel's grotto stuffed with treasures and a sunken ship, and Ursula's shadowy cave with her potion shelf.
-It's a LEGO® set built to be looked at, and from the front it really delivers that under-the-sea storybook feel.
+It is a LEGO® set built to be looked at, and from the front it really delivers that under-the-sea storybook feel.
 Reviewers loved the ambition here, and the Brickset community landed it at a solid 4.2 out of 5.

 The catch

 Now the honest bits.
 The whole thing is designed to sit against a wall, because the back is genuinely rough.
 Exposed Technic bricks, mismatched colours, none of it finished, which LEGO admits was a deliberate call to keep the price down and the front looking good.
 If you like turning models around to admire them from all sides, this will bug you.
 The price is the other sticking point.
-At roughly 160 dollars it's fair rather than cheap, and most people who love it say it becomes great value the moment it goes on sale.
-And there's the elephant in the room: this is the 2023 live-action Ariel, so if you grew up with the animated film and wanted that version, the character designs might not land for you.
+At roughly 160 dollars it is fair rather than cheap, and most people who love it say it becomes great value the moment it goes on sale.
+And there is the elephant in the room: this is the 2023 live-action Ariel, so if you grew up with the animated film and wanted that version, the character designs might not land for you.

 Who it's for